Suggested Reading:

 The distinction between a Mortal Sin and a Venial Sin is akin to the difference between a minor wound ... and death-dealing blow.

-In other words, you may accumulate many minor wounds and still live, although each is an impediment to your health and, while small, if left unattended, may yet contribute to something more serious, something more debilitating.
+In other words, you may accumulate many minor wounds and still live — although each is an impediment to your health and, while small, if left unattended, may yet contribute to something more serious, something more debilitating.
 It is a small laceration ... awaiting infection.

 Physics, Bodies, and Bullets

 Clearly, we wish to avoid both, but failing this we immediately tend the wound, see a physician, and apply the recommended remedy.
-The medicine may be bitter, or the therapy arduous, but we do not curse the doctor for that, still less the laws of physics brought to bear upon human anatomy, in the way, say, of projectiles and the like.
+The medicine may be bitter, or the therapy arduous, but we do not curse the doctor for that, still less the laws of physics that were brought to bear upon our human anatomy, in the way, say, of projectiles and the like.
 Bullets do those things.
 We do not like it, and we would that bullets behaved otherwise, but the reality is that, however regrettable the result, we cannot, for that reason, alter the path of the bullet nor make it less fatal to the body.
 The consequences of this unfortunate concatenation of events are not within our will to change.
 I believe that we will all agree on this.
 We may argue that the bullet ought not have been shot, but having been shot we understand the inevitability of the result given laws inherent in physics, bodies and bullets.

 That the trajectory of a projectile corresponds to a given amount of energy expended over a given distance — and intersected by the human tegument through which it subsequently passes causing death, is a terrible occurrence to be sure, but not one, in and of itself, that we are likely to imprecate.
 We do not rage against the laws of physics.
 Indeed, we would find such indignation ... odd, to say nothing of futile.

-The laws inherent in physics and the constitution of the human body, are simply not amenable to our will, and we recognize this.
+The laws inherent in physics and the constitution of the human body are simply not amenable to our will, and we recognize this.
 We do not despair over it, but become terribly practical given this recognition: we avoid bullets.
 However great our outrage, we will not find a sane individual disputing it.

-The reality we wish to avoid — the reality avoided at all costs at the pulpit — is that Mortal Sin is deadly.
-You die as a result of it.
 You will breathe and move and the world will applaud your posthumous existence.
 But you die to God — your life in God ceases.
 The fact as little pleases us as it pleases our preachers — sin has real, most often empirical, and always inevitable consequences.
 The ability of sin to harm, and yes, even kill, is as real and as indifferent to our wishes as the laws of physics that impinge on our bodies.

 In our post-enlightened, post-modern pretension to sophistication, we frankly find such a notion abhorrent to our effete sensitivities ... social sensitivities that we have so delicately honed upon the touchstone of correctitude.

-On the one hand, we morally concede to the correlation between crime and punishment — and deem it “just” — but somehow never quite attain to any legitimate correspondence between sin and condemnation on the other.
+On the one hand, we morally accept the correlation between crime and punishment — and deem it “just” — but somehow never quite attain to any legitimate correspondence between sin and condemnation on the other.
 We attenuate our clemency in the courts of men, given the gravity of the crime, but do not attain to that same rigor in the tribunal of sin ... given the gravity of the sin.
 There are, apparently, no capital offenses in the City of God, even as they abound in the City of Man.
-A mortal life is held to be forfeit for a crime, but life immortal is not held forfeit for a sin.

 It is an odd state of affairs that few of us believe that we can abolish crime, while most of us appear to believe that we have virtually abolished sin.